MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/resource-request-from-native-android-applications/index.md

     }
     ```

-2. Specify the `onSuccess` and `onFailure` methods.
+2. Implement the `onSuccess` and `onFailure` methods.
 If the procedure invocation is successful, the `onSuccess` method is called.
 Otherwise, the `onFailure` method is called.
 Use these methods to get the data that is retrieved from the adapter.
-The `response` object contains the response data, you can use its methods and properties to retrieve the required information.
+The `response` object contains the response data and you can use its methods and properties to retrieve the required information.

     ```java
     public void onSuccess(WLResponse response) {